An explainable framework for the relationship between dementia and glucose metabolism patterns: Materials and Methods

 Data used in the preparation of this article were obtained from the \acrshort{adni} database (adni.loni.usc.edu).
 The \acrshort{adni} was launched in 2003 as a public-private partnership, led by Principal Investigator Michael W. Weiner, MD.
 The original goal of ADNI was to test whether serial \acrshort{mri}, \acrshort{pet}, other biological markers, and clinical and neuropsychological assessment can be combined to measure the progression of mild cognitive impairment (MCI) and early \acrshort{ad}.
 The current goals include validating biomarkers for clinical trials, improving the generalizability of \acrshort{adni} data by increasing diversity in the participant cohort, and to provide data concerning the diagnosis and progression of \acrshort{ad} to the scientific community.
 For up-to-date information, see adni.loni.usc.edu.

 We selected a subset containing 3466 \acrshort{fdg} scans, which measure brain glucose metabolism, a key indicator of neurodegeneration \cite{mosconi2005brain}.
 In addition to imaging data, we included structural biomarker volumes (Hippocampus, Medial temporal lobes, Entorhinal cortex, and Fusiform), normalized by brain size to reduce intersubject variability.
+Since multiple longitudinal scans per subject are available in \acrshort{adni}, dataset partitioning was performed strictly at the subject level to prevent data leakage.
+Specifically, unique subject identifiers (PTID) were first extracted, randomly shuffled, and then assigned to training, validation, and test sets according to the predefined proportions: $65\%$ (n = 2239), $15\%$ (n = 572) and $20\%$ (n = 655) respectively.
+All scans corresponding to a given subject were allocated exclusively to the same subset.
+Table \ref{training_val_test} summarizes the number of subjects and scans included in each subset.